steamship-core/steamship-langchain/README.md

 ### Self Ask With Search

-Executes the LangChain `self-ask-with-search` agent using production Steamship GPT LLM and SERP Tool.
+Executes the LangChain `self-ask-with-search` agent using the Steamship GPT and SERP Tool plugins.

 [![Run on Repl.it](https://replit.com/badge/github/@SteamshipDoug/Self-Ask-With-Search-with-LangChain-and-Steamship)](https://replit.com/@SteamshipDoug/Self-Ask-With-Search-with-LangChain-and-Steamship)